The COVID-19 crisis has disrupted everyday life across the world. Starting from a few hundred cases, the

 The Decline in Patient-Physicians Interactions

 Data reveals that the growth in remote engagement in both healthcare and pharma is not making up for the loss of in-person HCP–patient interactions.
-Research shows that on average,
+Research shows that on average, 45% of health professionals cancel in weekly patient consultations compared to what they did pre-crisis.
+Interestingly, this happens despite the rise in remote consultations.

 (The decline in physician-patient interactions has been more prevalent in new patients compared to existing ones. [